-A cochlear implant is a small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf or severely hard-of-hearing.
+A cochlear implant is a small, complex electronic device that can help to provide a sense of sound to a person who has severe to profound hearing loss.
 The implant consists of an external portion that sits behind the ear and a second portion that is surgically placed under the skin (see figure).
 An implant has the following parts:

 - A microphone, which picks up sound from the environment.